CAPITAL OF THE WORLD TOUR

 FREE SUMMER AND FALL TOURS

-Through October l'm giving a series of free tours, with those through July listed below.
-They're among the hundreds of events going on in New York this year to celebrate the work of urban planning expert Jane Jacobs.
-These tours are open to all, with no reservations required - just show up ten minutes early and you're set.
-Info and details appear on the calendar page of this website, which will be updated regularly.
+Through October l'm giving a series of free tours, these being among the hundreds of events going on in New York this summer and fall to celebrate the work of urban planning expert Jane Jacobs.
+Except for the two that are baseball-related (for which registration is necessary), the following are open to all with no reservations required - just show up ten minutes early and you're set.
+Info and details appear on the calendar page of this website, which is updated regularly.

 In future months: 8/20 - Upper 5th Avenue